mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 ```

 <!-- ### Viewing vs. Changing the DF -->
-It's important to note that "sort_values()" does not CHANGE the data.
+It's important to note that 'sort_values()' does not CHANGE the data.
 Everything we have learned so far are different ways to VIEW the data and not manipulate it.